szpak/gradle-pitest-plugin/README.md

 After the measurements a report created by PIT will be placed in `${PROJECT_DIR}/build/reports/pitest` directory.

+Optionally make it depend on build:

+    build.dependsOn "pitest"

+Note that when making `pitest` depend on another task, it must be referred to by name.
+Otherwise Gradle will resolve `pitest` to the configuration and not the task.

 ### Older gradle-pitest-plugin versions (<1.1.0)

 For versions <1.1.0 the plugin can be applied with: